PTCInc/vuforia-engine/CONTRIBUTING.md

 # Contribution Guidelines

+The following behaviors are **strictly prohibited** within this repository:

+- Any form of abuse, harassment, defamatory, threatening or discriminatory behavior.
+- Use of offensive language or hate speech in any form.
+- Discussions on divisive topics such as politics, religion, race, etc.
+- Impersonating PTC staff, admins, moderators or any other community members.
+- Trolling or posting off-topic content.
+- Hijacking or derailing of threads.
+- Discussions or promotion of pirated software or illegal activities.
+- Spamming, including the creation of duplicate threads or posts, as well as advertising.

+Threads and replies that are lacking in content or do not contribute to the discussion will be removed without warning.
+It is expected that all posts contain meaningful information and contribute to the community in a constructive manner which is highlighted above.

+**Appeals or commentary on suspension decisions, support requests, suggestions disparaging others, and non-constructive feedback will be closed without comment.**

+**Note:** This repository also follows [PTC Community's Community Guidelines](https://community.ptc.com/t5/Welcome-How-To-s/Community-Guidelines/m-p/795342).

 ## Where to contribute

 Please use the [issue tracker](https://github.com/PTCInc/vuforia-engine/issues) to report bugs, share feedback, or request new features and device support.